byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 Image Credit: Texas Instruments.</figcaption>
 </figure>

-**Step 1: Make connections:** Follow the schematic or the video to make the conenctions shown below.
+**Step 1: Make connections:** Follow the schematic to make the circuit shown above.

 **Step 2: Measure the voltage:** Begin by measuring the voltage of the thermistor at room temperature.
 Then, pinch the thermistor with your fingers (which will increase temperature) and observe the change in voltage.